jtownball/OpenGl/README.md

 ## Platforms ##
-The code is only being tested using Microsoft Windows 10 running Visual Studio 2019
+The code is only being tested using Microsoft Windows 10 running Visual Studio 2019 That said, with minor modification this should run on Linux X11 but cavet emptor

 * Microsoft Windows
+* _possibly_ Linux

 ## Setup ##
 The following guide is used to get GLUT installed and compiling